 The tumbling bin is great for starting out in my option.
 I wish this was the route we took when we started out being that we didn’t have much use for our compost right away

 Stationary Compost Bin

-A stationary compost bin is exact that!
+A stationary compost bin is exactly that!
 It’s a bin that does not move!
 You just set it in the area you would like and let it be!
-I personally like to keep things moving with bins like this so your scraps can decompose a bit faster than just sitting.
+I personally like to keep things moving with bins like this so your scraps can decompose a bit faster rather than just sitting.

 Since we moved into our new house we went with a stationary compost bin.
 But instead of having a fancy contraption for it we found a food grade 55 gallon barrel and cut out the bottom and top to create as our compost area and that itself did the trick very well!

 55 Gal Barrel (Food Grade)

 Keeping the Balance

 Now that you have educated your self on your options with where to store your scraps you need to think about the science just a tad.
 Don’t let that scare you like I stated before its really simple no overthinking is necessary.

 Now when you start building up scraps there are two different “variations” to think about.
 Those two variations are referred too as greens, and browns.
 As I like to call them the living and the dead.

 You eventually want to make sure the ratio is about even so you can prevent any unwanted smells.
 What do I mean by that you ask?
 You want to make sure you have the ABOUT the same amount of greens and browns to prevent and stench and to allow to decompose properly.
 Either way the outcome still is wonderful for any gardening or lawn care needs!